jumpnow/jumpnowtek-site/_posts/2014-02-25-Overo-Systems-with-Yocto.md

 ### Ubuntu Packages

-I'm using `Ubuntu 13.10` 64-bit workstations for the build systems.
+I'm using `Ubuntu 13.10` and `Ubuntu 14.04` 64-bit workstations for the builds.
+I've used 32-bit versions of Ubuntu in VMs without problem, though the builds are much slower.

 You'll need at least the following packages installed